Mindful Eating Programs and Training

 “What’s so great about eating a meal mindfully?
 Don’t you get bored eating without doing something else?
 How do you make time to eat mindfully?”

-Before eating, I took a moment to be grateful for the food, as well as for being in a cool house, dry house during this muggy season.
-Then I began to eat, focusing solely on my food.
+Before eating, I took a moment to be grateful for my food, as well as for being in a cool house, dry house during this muggy season.

+Then I began to eat, focusing on my food.
 First I noticed the flavors.
 The onions gave a hint of sweetness, the vinegar a touch of acidity, all blending with the other flavors to form a lovely whole.
 Then I paid attention to the textures.
 The beans had a slight snap, which added a nice crispness that contrasted with the creaminess of the cheese.

 Then memories came up, triggered by the food.
 I remembered growing up, helping pick and snap green beans with my mom.
-I thought about the farmers who grew the onions, and wondered who came up with the idea of making “cheese” out of almonds for those of who can’t or don’t eat dairy.
+I thought about the farmers who grew the onions, and wondered who came up with the idea of making “cheese” out of almonds for those who can’t or don’t eat dairy.

 I ended my meal with an apple.
 As I took small bites, appreciating the crunch as well as perfect balance of sweet and tart, I looked at the trees swaying in the buffeting wind and thought about apple picking.
 I realized that the orchards where I like to pick endured the same weather, and that this apple was a testament to everything its parent tree survived in order to produce it.
 How miraculous, too, that the small seeds within could produce yet another tree, and yet more apples.

 I also noticed how the food affected my body.
-I could literally feel the bites nourishing me, my energy returning as I chewed and swallowed, replacing the emptiness with a sense of wellbeing and focus.
+I could literally feel the bites nourishing me, my energy returning as I chewed and swallowed, replacing the emptiness with a sense of well-being and focus.

 Finishing it all off with a cup of herbal tea, I felt replenished in so many ways.
 I had gained energy not only from the food but from the mindfulness of it, of allowing myself time to truly engage in what I was doing and appreciate it in all aspects.